MicrosoftDocs/query-docs/query-languages/dax/lookupvalue-function-dax.md

 The value of **result_columnName** at the row where all pairs of **search_columnName** and **search_value** have an exact match.

-If there's no match that satisfies all the search values, BLANK or **alternateResult** (if supplied) is returned.
+If there isn't a match that satisfies all the search values, BLANK or **alternateResult** (if specified) is returned.
 In other words, the function doesn't return a lookup value if only some of the criteria match.

 If multiple rows match the search values and the values in the **result_columnName** for these rows are identical, then that value is returned.
-However, if **result_columnName** returns different values, an error or **alternateResult** (if supplied) is returned.
+However, if **result_columnName** returns different values, an error or **alternateResult** (if specified) is returned.

 ## Remarks